dylncheng/htn-2022/README.md

 - socket.io

 ## What we learned
-- The basics of create smart contracts
+- The basics of creating smart contracts
 - Web hooks
 - Integration of multi-technology apps